Architect, Researcher & Educator

-William McDonough is a globally recognised leader in sustainable design.
-He advises world leaders through his company McDonough Innovation and leads the architectural firm William McDonough + Partners as well as MBDC, developers and assessors of products for Cradle to Cradle Certification™.
-He is also active with the World Economic Forum where he served as the inaugural chair of the Forum's Meta-Council on the Circular Economy and on multiple Global Agenda Councils.
+A globally recognised leader in sustainable design, William McDonough advises world leaders through his company McDonough Innovation and leads the architectural firm William McDonough + Partners as well as MBDC, developers and assessors of products for Cradle to Cradle Certification™.
+He also co-founded Fashion for Good, an open-source initiative promoting circular fashion.
 McDonough has written and lectured extensively on design as the first signal of human intention.
 He co-authored Cradle to Cradle: Remaking the Way We Make Things (2002) and the follow up, The Upcycle: Beyond Sustainability—Designing for Abundance (2013).

 Co-founder & Director, Institute of Making

 Zoe Laughlin is a co-founder and Director of the Institute of Making.
 Working at the interface of the science, art, craft and design of materials, outputs range from formal experiments with matter, to materials consultancy and large-scale public exhibitions and events with partners including Tate Modern, the Hayward Gallery and the V&A. Her work has been shown in London’s Science Museum and is included in the new permanent collection of The Design Museum.

 Radhika is a Director at The Young Foundation, a centre for social innovation based London.
 She leads the work in communities, working with change makers and innovators to develop solutions to address the challenges that they most care about.

 Harmen van Sprang